LudoPinelli/comment-box.nvim/README.md

 <h1 align="center">comment-box.nvim</h1>

+***Announcement***: This plugin has reached a stable state, but I'd like to add more features from your suggestions and from I had in mind.
+However, I started writing this plugin two years ago without any knowledge of _lua_ and the _Neovim_ api, not to mention a relatively short programming experience, which resulted in a rather messy code, hard to extend and maintain without making more mess.
+So I decided to rewrite it from the ground up, therefore I won't add any new feature until it's done (but will gladly fix any bug you may find of course).

 ![comment-box](./imgs/cb-title.png?raw=true)

 You have this long config file and you want to clearly (and beautifully) separate each part.
 So you put lines of symbols as separators.
 Boxes would have been better but too tedious to make, not to mention if you want to center your text in it.